Swedish slave trade

-The Swedish slave trade mainly occurred in the early history of Sweden when the trade of thralls (Old Norse: þræll) was one of the pillars of the Norse economy.
-During the raids, the Vikings often captured and enslaved militarily weaker peoples they encountered, but took the most slaves in raids of the British Isles, and Slavs in Eastern Europe.
-This practice lasted from the 6th through 11th centuries until formally abolished in 1335.
+The Swedish slave trade mainly occurred in the early history of Sweden when the trade of thralls (Old Norse: þræll) was one of the pillars of the Norse economy from the 9th to the 11th century, and ended with the widespread adoption of Christianity in Sweden.
+Slavery was a deeply entrenched institution in Viking society which was hierarchical, and the lowest social class consisted of thralls and slaves, which made up the main source of hard labor in Norse society.
+Slavery itself was abolished in Sweden in 1335 by king Magnus Eriksson.

+During the raids, the Vikings often captured and enslaved militarily weaker peoples they encountered through raids or conquests across Europe.
+This slave trade lasted from the 8th through the 11th centuries.

-A smaller trade of African slaves happened during the 17th and 18th centuries, around the time Swedish overseas colonies were established in North America (1638) and in Africa (1650).
-It remained legal until 1813.
+A smaller trade of African slaves happened during the 17th and 18th centuries as part of the Atlantic slave trade, around the time Swedish overseas colonies were established in North America (New Sweden; 1638–1655) and in Africa (lasting between 1650 and 1663).
+Similarly to other European powers, slavery was banned in the motherland while being legal in the colonies.
+Consequently, slavery remained legal on the sole Swedish Caribbean colony of Saint Barthélemy from 1784 until 1847.

-The slaves from Western Europe were mainly Franks, Anglo-Saxons, and Celts.
+The Viking Age was a period of widespread upheaval and disruption throughout the northern world.
+Viking raiders sought captives, many of whom were captured and held in camps where they were ransomed, exploited and enslaved.
+The slaves from Western Europe during the Viking era were mainly Franks, Anglo-Saxons, and Celts.
 Many Irish slaves were used in expeditions for the colonization of Iceland.
-The Norse also took Baltic, Slavic and Latin slaves.
+The Norse also took Baltic, Slavic in Northeastern and Eastern Europe, Latin slaves from Southern Europe, and Moorish slaves from Al-Andalus and North Africa.

-The Vikings kept some slaves as servants and sold most captives in the Byzantine or Islamic markets.
 Vikings navigated the "Highway of the Slaves" through the Aegean Sea and into Black Sea ports first established by Archaic Greeks, shoreline crossroads for human trafficking.

-The slave trade was one of the pillars of the Norse economy during the 6th through 11th centuries.
-The Persian traveler Ibn Rustah described how Swedish Vikings, the Varangians or Rus, terrorized and enslaved the Slavs taken in their raids along the Volga River.
+The Persian traveler Ibn Rustah described how Vikings, the Varangians or Rus, terrorized and enslaved the Slavs taken in their raids along the Volga River.
+These slaves were trafficked to the Middle East via the Bukhara slave trade.